Stasis dermatitis, is known as Stasis Eczema, Varicose Eczema, Gravitational Eczema and Venous Eczema.

 After sometime the build up of the blood has an affect on the skin.
 This is when the rash occurs.

-If the skin gets infected then you would be emollient, one with an equal mix of liquid paraffin and white soft paraffin, maybe a good choice.
+If the skin gets infected then you would use an emollient.
+One with an equal mix of liquid paraffin and white soft paraffin, may be a good choice.

 For a steroid treatment an ointment is a better choice.
 They contain less additives than a cream.